amphp/http-server/README.md

 ## I/O

-This HTTP server is built on top of [the non-blocking concurrency framework Amp](https://amphp.org/amp).
+This HTTP server is built on top of [the Revolt event-loop](https://revolt.run) and [the non-blocking concurrency framework Amp](https://amphp.org/amp).
-Thus it inherits full support of all its primitives and it is possible to use all the non-blocking libraries built on top of it.
+Thus it inherits full support of all their primitives and it is possible to use all the non-blocking libraries built on top of Revolt.

 > **Note**
 > In general, you should make yourself familiar with [the `Future` **concept**](https://amphp.org/amp#future), with [coroutines](https://amphp.org/amp#coroutines), and be aware of the several [combinator](https://amphp.org/amp#combinators) functions to really succeed at using the HTTP server.